Quick Comparison

 Size and Appearance

 The Dalmatian is a large-sized dog weighing 45–70 pounds and standing 19–24 inches tall.
-In comparison, the Greyhound is large-sized at 60–70 pounds and 27–30 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Greyhound is large-sized at 60–70 pounds and 27–30 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament